XTP3/Full-Stack-React-File-Uploading-App/README.md

 # About
 This is a full-stack, headless, file-uploading web-application using React and Express.

-This is my very first:
+Please note this is my very first:
 - JavaScript
 - NodeJS
 - React